Word of Wisdom (Latter Day Saints): History

+Background

+The movement to discourage or ban the consumption of alcohol, the temperance movement, first began in the United States with a temperance group founded Connecticut in 1789.
+By 1826 there were several temperance publications and ubiquitous local temperance groups that founded a national organization.

+Out of the temperance movement grew a larger clean living movement from the 1830s to the 1860s.
+Popular health reformers such as Sylvester Graham and William Alcott emphasized further reforms such as vegetarianism, fresh air, and elimination of tobacco, sugar, coffee and spices from the diet.
+These were believed to bring about physiological and psychological health benefits.

 Beginnings under Joseph Smith

-Joseph Smith, founder of the Latter Day Saint movement, dictated the Word of Wisdom as a revelation from the Christian God on February 27, 1833.
+Joseph Smith, founder of the Latter Day Saint movement, dictated the Word of Wisdom as a revelation from God on February 27, 1833.
 The Word of Wisdom was first published as a stand-alone broadsheet in December 1833.
 In 1835, it was included as Section LXXX (80) in the first edition of the Doctrine and Covenants.
 Brigham Young stated after Smith's death that the revelation was given in response to problems encountered while conducting meetings in the Smith family home:

 When they assembled together in this room after breakfast, the first they did was to light their pipes, and, while smoking, talk about the great things of the kingdom, and spit all over the room, and as soon as the pipe was out of their mouths a large chew of tobacco would then be taken.
 Often when the Prophet [Joseph Smith] entered the room to give the school instructions he would find himself in a cloud of tobacco smoke.
 This, and the complaints of his wife at having to clean so filthy a floor, made the Prophet think upon the matter, and he inquired of the Lord relating to the conduct of the Elders in using tobacco, and the revelation known as the Word of Wisdom was the result of his inquiry.